 By MIKE NORTON

-But seriously, some of the best snowshoeing in the area is at the Sleeping Bear Dunes National Lakeshore, which has eight marked trails, some leading up to panoramic overlooks high above the Lake Michigan.
-I just found out about one that I haven’t tried yet, and as soon as I’ve had a chance to check it out I’ll give you a report.
+Some of the best snowshoeing in the area, by the way, is at the Sleeping Bear Dunes National Lakeshore, which has eight marked trails, some leading up to panoramic overlooks high above the Lake Michigan.

 If you’ve never tried snowshoeing before, the National Lakeshore offers a great way to experience it as a first-timer.
-Starting this weekend, park rangers will be holding regular guided . snowshoe hikes every Saturday at 1 p.m. through the end of February.
+Park rangers hold regular guided snowshoe hikes every Saturday at 1 p.m. through March 7.
 Just meet up at the park Visitor Center in Empire, where you’ll get a crash course in snowshoeing before heading out to the trail — and if you don’t have snowshoes, they’ll loan you a pair at no charge.
 You’ll have to purchase a park entrance pass if you don’t already have one, and you should make reservations since the hikes are limited to 30 participants.
-Call 231-326-5134, ext.
-328 for details and to make reservations.
+Call 231-326-4700, ext.
+5010 for details and to make reservations.